simon-anthony/sqldev_krb/README.md

 These tools primarily make use of the JDK supplied with SQL Developer to afford login via the main GUI and its standalone SQL editor **SQLcl**.

 The Kerberos utilities provided by the JDK are minimalist in nature and have idiosyncratic behaviour.
-So, these programs make allowances for this to ensure a reliable process to authenticateL ikewise the Java authentication conventions for Kerberos do not all apply to SQL Developer and so other methods must be used.
+So, these programs make allowances for this to ensure a reliable process to authenticate.

+> **_NOTE:_** SQL Developer itself uses JAAS.
+This greatly simpfies login as the need to maintain a credentials cache is obviated.

-#### JDK
+#### JDK - Supplied

 At the root of the SQL Developer installation, subsequently referred to as `SQLDEV_HOME` the shipped JDK is found: